 I was attending the Heavy Metal Maniacs 10th Anniversary festival at the Manifesto in Hoorn on Saturday 24 October 2009.
 The festival bill listed Hysterica, Enforcer, Sad Iron, Vortex, Tygers Of Pan Tang and Exciter.
 When Vortex played Shout as an encore, the crowd went berserk and joined the band on stage, headbanging their way through the song.
 For me, it was the first time I heard a Bodine song played live.

 What better proof was needed that Bodine is still alive in so many heavy metal hearts?
 It makes one wonder how most of the band members could disappear from the metal scene so dramatically.
 Apart from Arjen Lucassen, aka Ayreon, who made his mark in the Dutch and the international progmetal scene, none of the other band members joined another band after Bodine split up.
 All that remained were a few guest appearances by Jeronimo and Gerard Haitsma on M80's "Maniac's Revenge" and by Jan van Feggelen on Arjen Lucassen's "The Final Experiment" and "Into the Electric Castle" albums.

 To me, it is still mind-boggling, how such talents can vanish entirely.
-I would really be interested in filling in more details of this band that, at the time of starting this site, was short from being obscured entirely.
-This is why everyone who can share details on the history of the band, memories, anecdotes, reviews - anything - is encouraged to do so in the forum!
+I started this site because I wanted to fill in some blanks in the history of the band which, at the time I launched this site, was short from being obscured entirely.
+I've offered as many tools as possible for everyone to share details on the history of the band, memories, anecdotes, reviews - anything - is encouraged to do so in the forum!

 It is RegularRocker's ambition to set the standard for metal-fan pages on the internet, not only summoning the editorial styles used in the heydays of the band, but also in completeness, interactivity, overview and navigation.
 Dig this!